jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/LOR.md

 #### Parameter definition

-The log-odds ratio is an effect size index that quantifies the change from phase A to phase B in proportionate change of the prevalence odds.
+The log-odds ratio is an effect size index that quantifies the change from phase A to phase B in terms of proportionate change in the odds that a behavior is occurring.
 It is appropriate for use with outcomes on a percentage or proportion scale.
 The LOR parameter is defined as

 $$
 \psi = \ln\left(\frac{\mu_B/(1-\mu_B)}{\mu_A/(1-\mu_A)}\right),
 $$
 where $\mu_A$ and $\mu_B$ denote the mean levels, as measured in proportions, in phases A and B respectively, and $\ln()$ is the natural logarithm function.
-The use of the odds (e.g. x(1-x)) along with the natural logarithm function is used so that the log odds ratio ranges from $-\infty$ to $\infty$.
+The log odds ratio ranges from $-\infty$ to $\infty$, with a value of zero corresponding to no change in mean levels.

-####Estimation
+#### Estimation

 Denote the sample means from phase A and phase B as $\bar{y}_A$ and $\bar{y}_B$, the sample standard deviations from phase A and phase B as $s_A$ and $s_B$, and the number of observations in phase A and phase B as $m$ and $n$, respectively.
 The LOR is estimated as